graphql/graphql-spec/spec/Section 3 -- Type System.md

 Hence, if the value for a Non Null type is hard-coded in the query, it is always coerced using the input coercion for the wrapped type.

-When a Non Null input has its value set using a variable, the coerced value should be `null` if the provided value is `null`-like in the provided representation, or if the provided value is omitted.
+When a Non Null input has its value set using a variable, a query error must be raised if the provided value is `null`-like in the provided representation, or if the provided value is omitted.
 Otherwise, the coerced value is the result of running the wrapped type's input coercion on the provided value.

 ## Directives